dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/3-Methods_and_Recursion/Deliverables/README.md

 boolean[][] board = new boolean[3][3]
 ```

-Using booleans is appropriate because each position can have only two values: open or marked with an X.

-You'll also need to create a `Scanner` to read input from the terminal.
+Using booleans is appropriate because each position can have only two values: open or marked with an X. You'll also need to create a `Scanner` to read input from the terminal.

-### Printing and Input
+#### Printing the Board

-Print the current game board on each turn.
+Call the `print` method to print the current game board at the beginning of each turn.
 Use the following format.

 ```
  1 | 2 | 3